csiro-data-school/git-intro-23/_episodes/08-remotes.md

 >
 > Make a change to your project and commit the changes locally.
 >
-> Push the changes to your GitHub remote.
+> Push the changes to your BitBucket remote.
 >
 > What information can you access about the commit you just made?
 {: .challenge}